-Yes, Marina Robb is a UK Forest School Association Endorsed Trainer and has been training Forest School Leaders since 2011.
+Yes, Marina Robb is an author and UK Forest School Association Endorsed Trainer and has been training Forest School Leaders since 2011.
 She has been working with groups in nature since 1995 and you can read more here.

 Our organisation can’t pay using a credit or debit card – can we still buy the course?

 Yes, we understand that many schools and other organisations can’t pay by card – contact us and we can send you an invoice to pay us by bank transfer in UK Sterling, Euros or Dollars.
 We can also accept cheques from UK bank accounts.